kimlan1510/GummiBears/README.md

 + Users are able to select individual products to see the product details.
 + Users are able to edit a product.
 + Users are able to delete a product.
++ Users are able to create a taste.
++ Users are able to delete a taste

 ## Setup/Installation Requirements